bryanmaraujo544/dev-world/README.md

 ## 💻 How it was made

 To the Frontend of the application it was used Next.js, that is a Framework for React and it was styled using Chakra UI.
 It's consuming my own API made using Node.js.
-And the data is being storaged in MySQL database
+And the data is being storaged in MySQL database.

+I am using the Github API to get the user's information and show to the application's user

+The authentication it was made using Node.js and JWT to the exchanges between client and server.
+The passwords of the user is been encrypted.
+It also has a social auth from Github.

 ## 🚀 Technologies used in project